 - Check all grooves and lens line.
 The lens should be in the groove in all portions of the rim.
 Bend your glasses slightly/twist the rim to ensure the lens stays firmly in place.

-If you are still struggling to removing or installing your lenses please follow the instructions below:
+If you are still struggling to remove or install your lenses please follow the instructions below:

-Soak your frames in hot tap water or water.
+- Soak your frames in hot tap water.
 Add a drop of dish soap to the water and let your frames soak for 20 seconds.
 Remove, quickly pat dry, and try to remove/install the lenses again.

 As mentioned above, put the tallest top to bottom lens edge in the frame first and push around until only nose or outside temple is left.
 Push the nose/alternate edge in firmly and it should "snap" into place for a perfect fit.
 Do NOT go crazy with your pushing as you could break the frame but be firm.